 - Personnel shall always face the ladder when ascending or descending.

-- Both hands should be in contact with the ladder when ascending or descending.
+- Maintain three points of contact with the ladder when ascending or descending.

 - Tools should be carried on a tool belt